Prince Amukamara: New Orleans Saints

 On August 2, 2021, Amukamara signed with the New Orleans Saints.
-He was released on August 17, 2021.
+He was released by New Orleans on August 17.

+On August 24, 2023, Amukamara signed a one-day contract with the New York Giants to retire as a member of the team that drafted him.

 NFL statistics

 Personal life

 Amukamara married Pilar Davis in 2014.
 Amukamara is a Christian, refrains from alcohol, and has stated that he stayed chaste before marriage.
 He has spoken about his faith saying, "... the feeling of winning the Super Bowl went away pretty quickly.
-I don’t think about it much unless people remind me. ...
-But to be a Christian, that’s a daily thing and that’s what I think about the most.
+I don't think about it much unless people remind me. ...
+But to be a Christian, that's a daily thing and that's what I think about the most.

 Amukamara is an ambassador for Up2Us Sports, a national non-profit organization dedicated to supporting underserved youth by providing them with coaches trained in positive youth development.

-Amukamara takes part in a Chicago Bears' tradition of the "Home Team Hand-Off" program, where Chicago players can purchase season tickets and donate them to a charity of their choice.
+Amukamara took part in a Chicago Bears' tradition of the "Home Team Hand-Off" program, where Chicago players can purchase season tickets and donate them to a charity of their choice.
 He chose to donate to "The Other's Program".